haris442/Leaderboard_First_Version/README.md

 # Leaderboard_First_Version
-This is the text online leaderboard. this is the simple version without social connecting and region filtering.
+This is the simple version without social connecting and region filtering.